-Council is reviewing its Affordable Housing Policy and developing a long-term Strategy to help address growing housing affordability challenges across the Shire.
+Council is reviewing its Affordable Housing Policy and developing a long-term Strategy to help address growing housing affordability challenges across the shire.

 Affordable housing is a broad term that refers to housing that’s suitable for very low, low, or moderate-income households, where housing costs (whether rent or mortgage) take up no more than 30% of household income.
 This can include public housing, community housing, shared housing models and lower-cost rentals or homes to buy.